 To enroll in this program, students must be teaching in an international school and hold a bachelor's degree in teaching from a U.S. regionally accredited institution or equivalent.

-We are currently still accepting applications for the Spring 2019 cohort; apply today!Classes begin March 4!
+We are currently still accepting applications for the Summer 2019 cohort; apply today!Classes begin May 13!

 Former UNI students: The online application requires logging in with your CatID credentials.
 If you have forgotten your username or passphrase, contact us at CESP-Consult@uni.edu or 800-772-1746 and let us know that you are interested in applying for the Teacher Leadership for International Educators MA program.